 Here are just several examples of the ways Ceiba works to stick to our stewardship goals:

 – We recycle all cardboard, plastics (including film), glass, aluminum and other metals.
+We also recycle all buckles from straps and worn out river bags.

 – We source all materials and labor locally when available.